 - Non-residents of Carlow/Mayo can obtain membership cards for $10.00 per family and $5.00 per senior, or single person.

 Carlow/Mayo Public Library Board Meetings

-- Board meetings start at 4:30 p.m. and are located at the Carlow Community Centre in Fort Stewart.
+- Board meetings are the 4th Monday of each month starting at 4:30 p.m. and are located at the Carlow Community Centre in Fort Stewart.

 Carlow/Mayo Public Library

 The public library in our community has long been rooted in a partnership with the Public School system through the Hastings Prince Edward District School Board.

 Over the last 35 years the library has been located in different rooms of the school.